What is Azure Machine Learning designer?

 When you're ready to run your pipeline draft, you submit a pipeline run.

 Each time you run a pipeline, the configuration of the pipeline and its results are stored in your workspace as a pipeline run.
-You can go back to any pipeline run to inspect it for troubleshooting or auditing purposes.
+You can go back to any pipeline run to inspect it for troubleshooting or auditing.
 Clone a pipeline run to create a new pipeline draft for you to edit.